-See the below "Fuel Systems and Recommendations Chart" for liquid propane (LP) to determine the correct size line to run from the tank to the dryer.
+See the "Fuel Systems and Rec-

+ommendations Chart" for liquid propane to determine the correct size line to run from the tank to the dryer.
 Have a qualified gas service person inspect the installation to be sure that everything is installed according to local codes and ordinances.

-After installation is complete, check all connections for leaks with liquid detergent or comparable.
+After installation is complete check all connections for leaks with liquid detergent or comparable.
 Wear rubber gloves and eye protection.
 Avoid contact with liquid propane.
+DO NOT USE FLAME FOR LEAK TESTING.